protecode-sc/helm-chart/README.md

 #### External Object Storage

 Black Duck Binary Analysis by default uses minio for storing data to persistent volumes.
-However, Minio can be replaced with any S3-compatible object storage, including native S3 from AWS.
+However, VersityGW or Minio can be replaced with any S3-compatible object storage, including native S3 from AWS.
 In those cases, `versitygw.enabled` and `minio.enabled` should be set to false.